TawanTan/Data-Science-Portfolio/README.md

 # Tawan's Portfolio
 ---
-This repository shows various projects about Machine Learning by using Python (Jupiter Notebook) and my projects when i was in university.
+This repository shows various projects about Machine Learning by using Python (Jupiter Notebook) and my projects when i was at university.
 Click on the projects to see details.

 ## Project
 ---